GemeenteUtrecht/zaakafhandelcomponent/backend/doc/authorization.rst

 Authorization profiles
 ----------------------

-Blueprint permissions can be grouped into authorization profiles which represent "roles" in the ZAC authorization model.
+Blueprint permissions can be grouped into authorization profiles that represent "roles" in the ZAC authorization model.
 Each user can relate to one of many authorization profiles.
 Therefore it is possible to create several profiles with typical permission groups (read-only, admin, etc.) and then to relate users to them.